SenteraLLC/geoml/README.md

 )
 ```

+### Step 2
-- **Step 2:** Edit configuration settings to train to model as you wish:
+Edit configuration settings to train to model as you wish:

 <h5 a><strong><code>edit_config.py</code></strong></h5>